xwang234/DMseg/README.md

 3. Group labels will be permuted for `B` times, step `1` and `2` are repeated for each permuation dataset.
 Family-wise error rate is computed using the null distribution of LRT based on permutation.

-To install the package:
+To install the package (please try one of the following):

-* Installing locally using
-`
-python3 -m pip install .
+* Installing locally using (you need to git clone it to local first) ` python3 -m pip install .
 `